Cycling Edinburgh

 The Union Canal towpath - no hills, no traffic, and impossible to take a wrong turn

 The towpath starts at the Lochrin Basin in Fountainbridge.
-This can be reached from behind the Cargo bar (by the roundabout at the foot of Gardner's Crescent) or at the recently-restored Leamington Lift Bridge (go down Leamington Terrace from Bruntsfield).
+This can be reached from behind the Akva bar (by the junction with Gardner's Crescent) or at the Leamington Lift Bridge (go down Leamington Terrace from Bruntsfield).
 Another good access point is Harrison Park in Polwarth.
-When riding away from the city, the canal will be on your left.
+When riding away from the city, the canal will always be on your left.

 The towpath follows the canal along its entire route.
 It will take you to Ratho, Broxburn, Winchburgh, Linlithgow and beyond.
 At Falkirk, it connects with the Forth-Clyde Canal to Glasgow.
 Note that, if you are heading for Linlithgow or beyond, the NCN 1 alternative via Cramond Brig and Kirkliston (described above) is shorter and more varied, although the canal route is flatter and avoids all roads.